SpongeBob SquigglePants: Reception

 SpongeBob SquigglePants received "mixed or average reviews" according to Metacritic.

 Christopher Healy reviewed it for Common Sense Media, giving the game four out of five stars.
 Healy warned parents about the cartoon violence in few of the mini-games but praised the game for its ease of play and messages about art.
 In a review for USA Today on April 25, 2011, Jinny Gudmundsen awarded the game three out of four stars and said that the game was worthwhile because of its novel gameplay.
 In Atomic Gamer's review on May 10, 2011, it was awarded an overall score of six out of ten and said "SpongeBob SquigglePants" is a great game to showcase this device, especially with the huge number of ways it uses the tablet and even pokes fun at other, more "mature" video games now and then.
 It won't be terribly engaging for an adult, but this is a fantastic gift for a little SpongeBob fan."

-In contrast, Cheat Code Central gave a score of 2.9 out of five and criticizing the game's repetitive music and average play value, stating "this mini-game doesn't work at all, most of the games in SpongeBob SquigglePants at least work, but the trouble is that the controls just aren't that intuitive."
 Dave Rudden of GamePro gave the 3DS version 3 stars, stating "THQ and Wayforward Technologies both deserve some credit for making a game that feels as close to a first-party effort as anything seen on the 3DS yet, as SpongeBob SquigglePants is the closest any game has ever come to matching the WarioWare formula.
 Unfortunately, the game's lack of new ideas, content, and worthwhile 3D effects sap any value out of this sponge."